thehalfspace/dotfiles2/README.md

 .vimrc                  # settings for vim
-.zshrc                  # settings for zsh (and oh-my-zsh) tmuxline_snapshot       # snapshot of tmuxline status bar to be sourced by .tmux.conf file robbyrussell-theme-add-user-prompt.md   # Add custom user prompt to robbyrussell theme in oh-my-zsh. faster-git.sh           # oh-my-zsh is sometimes very slow for large git repositories,
+.zshrc                  # settings for zsh (and oh-my-zsh) robbyrussell-theme-add-user-prompt.md   # Add custom user prompt to robbyrussell theme in oh-my-zsh. faster-git.sh           # oh-my-zsh is sometimes very slow for large git repositories,
 # just run `sh ~/faster-git.sh` from any repositories to disable automatic query of git commits.